 The Rev. Devon Anderson

-Devon has been ordained for 18 years and before coming to Trinity served four congregations — two in Michigan (Christ Church, Detroit and St. Clare’s, Ann Arbor) and two in Minnesota (St. John’s, Minneapolis, and Epiphany, Plymouth).
-From 2007-2011, Devon led grant-funded community organizing projects in Episcopal dioceses and congregations around the country.
-These initiatives built local leadership and raised resources for global development projects around the world.
-During this time she served as Executive Director of Episcopalians for Global Reconciliation.
+Devon has been ordained for over 22 years and before coming to Trinity served four congregations — two in Michigan (Christ Church, Detroit and St. Clare’s, Ann Arbor) and two in Minnesota (St. John’s, Minneapolis, and Epiphany, Plymouth).
+From 2007-2011, Devon led grant-funded community organizing projects in Episcopal dioceses around the country that built local leadership and raised resources for global development projects around the world.

-Devon, and her husband Michael McNally, have two children: Svea and Coleman.
-The family spends enormous time in city hockey arenas and on the soccer fields of Minneapolis and beyond.
-They love Minnesota Twins baseball and spending time at Camp du Nord in the Boundary Waters Canoe and Wilderness Area.
+Devon and her husband Michael McNally have two children, one attending Breck School and the other at Boston College.
+Her family spends considerable time in city hockey arenas and on soccer fields.
+They love the Minnesota United Football Club, the Minnesota Lynx, and spending time at Camp du Nord in the Boundary Waters Canoe and Wilderness Area near Ely, Minnesota.